telerik/winforms-docs/controls/webcam/structure.md

 ---
 title: Structure
-page_title: Structure | RadWebCam
+page_title: Structure - WinForms WebCam Control
-description: This article shows the inner structure and organization of the elements which build the RadWebCam control.
+description: Get familiar with the inner structure and organization of the elements which build the WinForms WebCam control.
 slug: webcam-structure
 tags: webcam
 published: True